 Lots.
 You gain an ability to change plan design, investment selection and 401k participant services, just to name a few.

 - Plan Design: Plan design can be changed to match the current business condition for your business.
 Therefore, if the sun is shining on your business, you may want to make tweaks to the plan to offer more generous benefits to attract and retain workers.
-If you participate in a MEP, you cannot make any changes to your plan.
+If you participate in a Multiple Employer Plans, you cannot make any changes to your plan.
 If business conditions deteriorate, you may want to reduce certain benefits to cut costs, but maintain the plan.

 - Plan Termination: For some, MEPS could be like a 401k Hotel California, where you can check in, but it is very difficult to leave.
 For instance, you can’t just terminate your MEP 401k plan, as it is also a plan for multiple other employers who may be experiencing different business conditions.
 What you would need to do is transfer the assets to a self-sponsored 401k and then terminate that new plan.
 While not impossible, certainly it would be a large pain in the administrative neck.